Rust for Java developers, part 2

 |

-The dreaded borrow checker with borrow later used here
+The dreaded borrow checker with borrow later used here is effectively telling

 us a reference (a borrow) to a value owned by, in this case, a temporary is